fbpx

 While Italians didn’t invent noodles, they are the undisputed pasta masters—Italy has an estimated 350 types of pasta, and each region (sometimes even city) has a traditional shape often paired with a specific sauce.
 There’s orecchiette (or “little ears”) from Puglia often with broccoli rabe and sausage, thick pici from Tuscany usually served with a wild boar ragu, tagliatelle and farfalle (or butterfly/bowties) from Emilia-Romagna, rigatoni from central Italy, penne from Liguria usually served with a spice arrabbiata sauce, paccheri from Campagnia, malloreddus from Sardinia, lasagna from Naples, busa from Sicily, gnocchi from northern Italy…and so on.

 Got flour, eggs, salt, and some time?
 You could have fresh pasta for dinner tonight!
-This is a great go-to dough recipe:
+Though it’s not the same as enjoying freshly made pasta on one of our Italy hiking tours, the following is a great go-to pasta dough recipe:

 • 2 1/3 cups all-purpose flour